 Hermes used to send messages for Zeus, king of the Gods.

-Why would a God use men to spread his message when you can come down to earth anytime you want and do it yourself.
+Why would only one true God want men to spread his message when you can come down to earth anytime you want and do it yourself.
 This Christian God is a bit of a slacker when you think about it.

-Now over to you, do you think the Greek myths prove that the Bible is really fake?
+Now over to you.
+Do you think the Greek myths prove that the Bible is truly fake?

 Pin it … Share it